Blaster-Void/HeartBeater-/README.md

 for example :
 ***

-if you have 21 years old
+you have 21 years old
 `Age : 20, Normal : 100-170 , BPM : 200`
 Normal heart rate in your age is 100 - 170 and BPM 200